-The Organic Acid Test, commonly called the OAT test is one of my favorite functional medicine tests - this Great Plains Lab OAT test review will explain why.
+The Organic Acids Test, commonly called the OAT test is one of my favorite functional medicine tests - this Great Plains Laboratory OAT test review will explain why.

-The OAT test measures 70+ different markers looking at many aspects of your health, and the type of things that the OAT test measures cannot be tested with standard pathology tests.
+Organic acid testing measures 70+ different markers looking at many aspects of your health, and these types of metabolites cannot be tested with standard pathology tests.

-So if you have a chronic illness, simply do not “feel quite right” or if you want to optimize your health and performance then the Organic Acid Test may be the right option for you.
-Especially if all of your standard pathology tests come back normal.
+So if you have a chronic illness, simply do not “feel quite right” or if you want to optimize your health and performance then Organic Acids testing may be the right option for you.
+Especially if all of your standard pathology results come back normal.

-If you want to order the OAT test you can do that here or read my OAT test review and see if this test is the best option for you.
+If you want to order the OAT test you can do that here or read on to see if this type of testing is the best option for you.

 The best part is that it only requires a urine sample so it is easy to do with kids, or anyone with a needle phobia.

-If you looked at an Organic Acid Test for the first time you could be forgiven for thinking that it is written in a different language - with names such as 5-Hydroxymethyl-2-furoic, Arabinose, and Methylmalonic Acid.
+If you looked at an Organic Acids Test for the first time you could be forgiven for thinking that it is written in a different language - with names such as 5-Hydroxymethyl-2-furoic, Arabinose, lactic acid and Methylmalonic Acid.

 Essentially, organic acids are chemical compounds which are the breakdown products of metabolism in the body, they are excreted in the urine.
 A block in one of these chemical pathways can either lead to very high levels of organic acids (most common) or lower levels.

-These chemical pathways are very important for energy production, neurotransmitter metabolism, fatty acid metabolism, detoxification, and nutritional status - this makes the OAT test invaluable at identifying dysfunction in these areas.
+These biochemical pathways are very important for energy production, neurotransmitter metabolism, fatty acid metabolism, detoxification, amino acid levels and nutritional status - the results give us invaluable information identifying dysfunction in these areas.

-Organic acids are also produced by bacteria, yeast and molds so this is a way of detecting dysbiosis and gut issues, candida overgrowth or potential mold toxicity.
+Organic acids are also produced by bacteria, yeast and molds these microorganisms can cause gut issues, candida overgrowth or potential mold toxicity.

 With the OAT test there are over 70 different markers and you cannot look at each one in isolation, as the results of one marker may influence the meaning of a different organic acid marker.